albertoadami/aws-certified-developer-notes/NOTES.md

 The user credenials should never be stored or passed to an EC2 insance for security reasons.

 A user can also be part of a ***IAM Group***.
 Each component of the gruoup has the same policies that are associated with he gruop, plus the personal ones.
+A user can be part of multiple Groups (N-N relashionship).

 A best practive is to create multiple IAM Groups with different policies for the vaious kind of users and associate the users with the correspondings groups.